 - Trader Joe’s Chicken Nuggets

-- Trader Joe’s Mac And Cheese
+- Trader Joe’s Mac And Cheese (see my air fryer mac and cheese balls)

 - Cheese sticks.